How you smell says a lot

 During the last year, when so much time has been spent at home, you might think that no one’s wearing fragrances anymore.
 True, when the stay-at-home orders first when into effect, sales of cologne and perfume plummeted.
 But soon, people were buying more, month by month, and fragrance sales actually increased over the previous year—more than when you could actually go in and smell the stuff in a store.

-I've been piecing together my personal fragrance journey.
+You could say that I've been piecing together my personal fragrance journey.
 The olfactory path I wandered from middle school to now approaching middle age.
 I remember dousing myself with Davidoff's marine-scented Cool Water or the ubiquitous Tommy cologne (apologies to any adult who got trapped in a car or elevator with me and my inescapable cloud of fragrance).

 Eventually, I felt like I wanted to stand apart from the pack.
 To smell good, sure, but also different from the rest of the guys in my social circle.
 A newly licensed driver, I made the hour-long drive to the “fancy mall” in order to find the just-released Emporio Armani He.
 It was a deep, warm and woody fragrance housed in a matte black, sculptural bottle.
 And just spritzing it on made me feel more worldly.